 The history of the director, the function of the director, and the examination of theoretical viewpoint, including textual analysis, establishing group work for the director's approach to production, play selection, analysis, and patterning of auditory and visual elements of production.
 Directing of a one-act play.
-Prerequisite: THEA 2020 and completion of 60 or more credit hours.
+Prerequisite: THEA 2020.